ko1/rubyhackchallenge/EN/4_bug.md

 * Reproducible code
 * Execution environment

-But you can see `ruby 2.5.0dev (2017-08-23 trunk 59647) [x86_64-linux]` in attached log file so that you can understand this script cause SEGV bug on Linux environment and using Ruby 2.5.0dev (development version of MRI).
+But you found `ruby 2.5.0dev (2017-08-23 trunk 59647) [x86_64-linux]` in an attached log file, so you guessed that this script caused SEGV bug on Linux environment and using Ruby 2.5.0dev (development version of MRI).

-Reproducible code is very important so you ask the repro-code.
+A reproducible code is very important so you ask the repro-code.

-(In fact, this attached log files contain enough information to solve, but assume we can't understand)
+(In fact, this attached log files contain enough information to solve, but assume that we can't understand)

 ```
 Please send us your reproducible code.
-Small code is awesome.
+A small code is awesome.
 ```

-It is difficult to make reproducible code and send it when we got an error with production rails application, for example.
+It is difficult to make a reproducible code and send it when we got an error with production rails application, for example.
-Also it is difficult to find out non-deterministic bugs (errors in sometimes, somewheres).
+Also it is difficult to find out non-deterministic bugs (errors that occur occasionally, somewheres).

 Let's assume that this error is in big production application, and reporter said "Sorry we can't make such repro".

 It's a time to start debugging with a log file.

-### How to see `[BUG]` log file?
+### How to see `[BUG]` log file

-`[BUG]` is displayed when MRI has critical errors.
+`[BUG]` is displayed when MRI has encounterd critical errors.
 Basically, it should be MRI's bug.

 ```
 ../../trunk/test.rb:2: [BUG] Segmentation fault at 0x0000000000000008
 ```

-At the beginning of the log, this line says that there is a critical error at `../../trunk/test.rb:2` line.
+At the beginning of the log, this line says that a critical error occurred at `../../trunk/test.rb:2` line.
 Second, `Segmentation fault at 0x0000000000000008` shows the reason of `[BUG]`.
-In this case, Segmentation fault occurs by reading or writing at address 0x0000000000000008.
+In this case, segmentation fault occurred by reading or writing at address 0x0000000000000008.
-Generally, it should be a bug caused by reading or writing at reading/writing prohibitted memory area.
-You can see this error with bug containing C programs.
+Generally, it should be a bug caused by reading or writing at access-prohibited memory area.
+You can see this error with buggy C programs.

-Next line `ruby 2.5.0dev (2017-08-23 trunk 59647) [x86_64-linux]` shows the version description which we can see with `ruby -v`.
+The next line `ruby 2.5.0dev (2017-08-23 trunk 59647) [x86_64-linux]` shows the version description which we can see with `ruby -v`.

 ```
 -- Control frame information -----------------------------------------------